ProzorroUKR/openprocurement.api/docs/source/tendering/open/tutorial.rst

 An award can contain a milestone of type ``apl``

-.. http:example:: http/get-awards-list.http
+.. httpexample:: http/get-awards-list.http
    :code:

 Procuring entity cannot change the status of the award before ``milestone.dueDate``

-.. http:example:: http/fail-disqualification.http
+.. httpexample:: http/fail-disqualification.http
    :code:

 During this time the bidder can upload ``evidence`` documents to his bid

-.. http:example:: http/post-evidence-document.http
+.. httpexample:: http/post-evidence-document.http
    :code: